 The second key is to take a platform approach.
 You want to integrate with your account processing platform for real-time capability once, and then have that foundation to build on as you add services.
 So it's important to think ahead and partner wisely.
 A platform approach will help you to achieve your objectives near term and long term, with less integration and customization.

 Wilcox: We've seen great momentum among our clients with the platform approach you’re talking about.
-Financial institutions really appreciate the fact that they can connect one time to offer Zelle® for real-time, P2P payments, and then use that connectivity for The Clearing House RTP network or FedNow.
+Financial institutions really appreciate the fact that they can connect one time to offer Zelle® for real-time, P2P payments, and then use that connectivity for the RTP network or the FedNow Service.
 What about institutions that want to start on the commercial side?

 Ruhe: It's especially important for them to think strategically about what to launch first, second and third, and then to do that in an extensible, smart, reusable way.
 It's back to that platform approach: Build once, deploy many.
 Integrate once, build the first capability on that and deliver it quickly.
 But start to deliver other services pretty promptly on top of that.
 In the commercial environment, they can't wait two years between services to get to market.
 So, it's important to lay out a detailed road map.

 Wilcox: What would you say to financial institutions who haven’t started with real-time payments, and wonder if they’re too late?

 Ruhe: They're not too late.
 The clock is ticking, but the game is far from over.
 If you have a game plan that works, and start soon, there are a series of services financial institutions can start to deploy today.

 Wilcox: So there's time to catch up?

 Ruhe: Yes, but I wouldn't wait too long.
 I would start planning that first step as soon as possible and plan upfront to add step two, three and four in rapid succession.
 Then you'll catch up.
 Get in, take a smart approach and get going.